9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 *** Exception: BadPattern.hs:4:0-36: Non-exhaustive patterns in function badExample
 ```

-In this example, no equation in the function\'s definition matches the
+In this example, no equation in the function's definition matches the
 value `[]`.

 :::: tip